chisNaN/ubuntu-on-macbook12/README.md

 I tried this installation with a **windows bootcamp partition** already installed alongside **BUT I COULD NOT BOOT ON IT ANYMORE AFTER** (though the datas of the partition were not overwritten).
-I suspect more a boot reFind related error: reFind displayed me that error `Blinitializelibrary failed 0xc00000bb`
+I suspect more a boot reFind related error, reFind displayed me that error: `Blinitializelibrary failed 0xc00000bb`

 :bulb: Second warning!